 Tuition, fees, housing & meal plan charges are always due the first day of the quarter.
-Late fees and interest apply to accounts at midnight on the 15th of the month.
+Late fees and interest apply to accounts at the close of business on the 15th of each month.

 Late fees and interest are assessed at the close of business on the 15th of each month.
 A $55 late fee and 1% interest charge will be assessed to all past due accounts.
 In addition, you may receive a hold on your account, which will prevent registration.

-A late payment fee was assessed if you had a balance on your account that was not paid by the 15th of the month.
+A late payment fee was assessed if you had past due balance that was not paid by the 15th of the month.

 Returned checks are subject to a $25 fee for the first returned check and a $50 fee for each subsequent returned check.

 Negative credit balances can occur from an over-payment, excess financial aid, returns or tuition adjustments.
-Make sure you select your refund preference with BankMobile.
+Make sure you select your refund preference with BankMobile at refundselection.com